-Videos not recordedeived following the Mandatory Candidate Meeting by the deadline may not be uploaded to ASI's digital platforms.
+Candidate videos will be recorded by ASI Communications Video Productions Team following the Mandatory Candidate Meeting.
+Videos not recorded following the Mandatory Candidate Meeting may not be uploaded to ASI's digital platforms.

 D. EXECUTIVE OFFICER CANDIDATE MEETING

 All candidates running for an executive office position are highly encouraged to meet with the Assistant Director of Government Affairs & Initiatives to review the position duties, responsibilities and expectations.
 Once the eligibility check is verified by the Office of the Dean of Students and Office of Student Conduct & Ethical Development, eligible candidates will receive a notification via email from the Assistant Director of Government Affairs & Initiatives, which will include instructions on a timeframe for setting up the executive officer candidate meeting.